belal-shaheen/belal-shaheen/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a devtool for vscode
+- ⚡ Fun fact: I do Arabic Prosody in my free time
+- 📫 How to reach me: belal_shaheen@icloud.com

 <!--
 **belal-shaheen/belal-shaheen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.